-The Phytophthora infestans avirulence gene X5yz and its potato counterpart A6 submitted in fulfilment of the requirements for the degree of doctor at Wageningen University by the authority of the Rector Magnificus, Prof. Dr A.P.J.
-Mol, in the presence of the Thesis Committee appointed by the Academic Board to be defended in public on Wednesday 1 February 2017 at 4 p.m. in the Aula.

-Piet A. Ardappel

-Thesis

-Fourth title page Note that on this page 'Wageningen University' is used because that is the legal entity that issues the doctorate.
 Piet A. Ardappel The Phytophthora infestans avirulence gene X5yz and its potato counterpart A6, 83 pages.

-PhD thesis, Wageningen University, Wageningen, the Netherlands (2017) With references, with summary in English ISBN 123-45-67890-123-4 DOI https://doi.org/10.18174/123456
+PhD thesis, Wageningen University, Wageningen, the Netherlands (2017) With references, with summary in English

+ISBN 123-45-67890-123-4 DOI https://doi.org/10.18174/123456

-Logos are not allowed, except the FSC logo if the thesis is printed on FSC-certified paper.
+Appendix 4c - acknowledgements of financial support (last inside page of thesis) Logos are not allowed, except the FSC logo if the thesis is printed on FSC-certified paper.
 Acknowledgments of the cover designer and printing company are optional.

-The research described in this thesis was financially supported by The Dutch Financer.
-Financial support from Wageningen University, the G. Schieter Foundation and Biomoney for printing this thesis is gratefully acknowledged.
-Cover design by <name designer> Printed by <name printing company> on FSC-certified paper <optional>
+The research described in this thesis was financially supported by <name financer>.

+Financial support from Wageningen University and <name financier> for printing this thesis is gratefully acknowledged.

-Appendix 4c - acknowledgements of financial support (last inside page of thesis)
+Cover design by <name designer>

+Printed by <name printing company> on FSC-certified paper <optional>